Morocco Fly & Ride – FAQs

 • Costs of bike damage, should any occur

-• Alcoholic beverages where available
+Alcoholic beverages where available

-• Travel insurance
+Travel insurance

 3. So what will the tour cost me in total?

-The tour price plus return flight (Easyjet from £60, plus baggage), 6 days bike rental (G310GS: 4100dh) and travel insurance (from £26).
-So call that <£1400.
+The tour price plus return flight (Easyjet from £60, plus baggage), 6 days bike rental (KTM390 Adv: 6000dh for six days) and travel insurance (from £26).
+So call that £1600.

 4. When exactly should I arrive and when should I book my return flight?

 See the banner below for the optimal times.
-Some riders choose to arrive a day or two earlier or stay on after the tour ends to have a look around Marrakech.
+Some riders choose to arrive a day or two earlier, or stay on after the tour ends to have a look around Marrakech.

 5. Is there a support vehicle?

 No, just me on a bike.
 I’ve considered a 4×4 backup but it slows things down, plus hiring a driver would dramatically increase the tour cost.
-Also, riding around without back-up adds authenticity to the adventure that you don’t get when being followed by a van.
+Also, riding around without back-up adds authenticity to the adventure that you don’t get by being followed by a van.

 For more remote off-road tours I’ve used 4x4s, but the relaxed pace of our Moroccan ride has yet to end with serious breakdowns or injuries.
 It can happen, in which case the itinerary may have to change a bit and, if needed, a replacement bike gets delivered overnight.